Myriopteris rawsonii: Taxonomy

 The species was first described in 1858 by the South African botanist Karl Wilhelm Ludwig Pappe in Synopsis filicum Africae Australis, a South African fern flora.
 Pappe named it Notholaena rawsonii, basing the description on material collected in Namaqualand in 1856 by Rev. Henry Whitehead.
+The type specimen is Whitehead s.n. at the Natural History Museum herbarium.
 The name honors Pappe's coauthor Rawson W. Rawson.
 Pappe and Rawson distinguished the genera Notholaena and Cheilanthes in part on whether the sori were continuous or solitary.
 Other contemporary pteridologists did not recognize this distinction.
 Friedrich Adalbert Maximilian Kuhn, in his Filices Africae of 1868, followed the unpublished notes of the recently deceased Georg Heinrich Mettenius in choosing to transfer it to Cheilanthes as C. rawsonii, the name that would typically be used for it during the 20th century.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. rawsonii, which they transferred to that genus as M. rawsonii.
 It is the only member of the genus native to Africa; all other species are American.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. rawsonii as part of a program to consolidate the cheilanthoid ferns into that genus.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. rawsonii belongs to what Grusz et al. informally named the lanosa clade, where it is sister to the Sonoran Desert endemic M. parryi.
 The lanosa clade is distinguished from all other species of the genus, except M. wrightii, by forming fiddleheads as leaves emerge.